 Faculty may apply for one of the 21 library studies in H-L or five in the Hatch Science Library for exclusive use for one year.
 The small studies can, through your academic coordinator, have access to both phone and wired network services.
 Wireless access is available throughout the libraries.

 Each year, at the beginning of the new academic year, the Library will solicit requests for studies via email.
-Faculty are asked to review the Library Committee's criteria for assigning studies listed below and write a brief description of how their request matches these criteria to Judy Montgomery at for a study in H-L and Sue O'Dell at for a study in Hatch.
+Faculty are asked to review the Library Committee's criteria for assigning studies listed below and write a brief description of how their request matches these criteria to Michelle McDonough at for a study in H-L and Sue O'Dell at for a study in Hatch.
 Those requests which most closely match the criteria will be filled.
 Please contact Judy at any time during the year for information on study availability.

 Criteria for Assigning Library Faculty Studies in Hawthorne-Longfellow and Hatch